ayang-deloitte/Semester2Capstone/README.md

 **Table 3: Frequency of product depths.**

-In terms of descriptive statistics, table one shows the median and interquartile value of the numeric features as well as the target variable (building size, land size, price, etc); in each of the quantitative variable's cases, they possessed a right-skewed distribution.
+In terms of descriptive statistics, table one shows the median and interquartile value of the numeric features as well as the target variable (building size, land size, price, etc); every quantitative feature possesses a right-skewed distribution.
 Table two and three show the frequency of various categories.

 One key limitation of the data is that the target variable (price) is based on property listings, which are subject to underquoting.
 It would be more accurate to model based on housing sold, but that data is not publicly availible for Australian housing.
 Because of that, the model will most likely predict pricing that is consistently less than the true value of the property.
 Additionally, the dataset is relatively small, and as such may be prone to overfitting.
 Managing this issue will require model regularization.